Telling people that you love your cat while showing them an endless stream of camera phone pictures is all well and good.

 1. Master The Slow Blink

-This might sound a little far-fetched at first, but it is said that you can communicate with your cat by blinking at them.
+This might sound a little far-fetched at first, but you can communicate with your cat by blinking at them.
 This move was brought to the masses by Jackson Galaxy’s My Cat From Hell TV show.

 The idea is that if you slowly blink while staring at your cat, you’ll communicate loving feelings towards said feline, and, if all goes to plan, they’ll blink back.